AhmedKAwwad/AhmedKAwwad/README.md

 This is the place where I start to document some CTF Writeups 📝

-- 🥷 I’m currently studying Cybersecurity which is really cool :wink:
+- I’m currently studying Cybersecurity which is really cool :wink:
-- 🎓 I’m currently Communication and Electronic Student.
+- 🎓 I’m Communication and Electronic Engineer.
 - 💬 Ask me about anything related to Communicatition/Cybersecurity/Python or elearning and selfstudy.
 - 👦 Fun fact: I :heart: :dog:s